pioneer-x/AFIG/README.md

 # AFIG v0.1.0
 Using BUSCO Lineage data to train HMM model and annotate fungi genome.
-By using taxonkit to identify the lineage of your fungi genome.
+By using e2e to identify the lineage of your fungi genome.
 This script will automatically find a busco dataset and map conserved ancestral proteins to this genome.
-SNAP will be used to train a species-specific HMM to annotate y our genome.
+SNAP will be used to train a species-specific HMM to annotate your genome.
-This script will also configure a bash script for further antiSMASH analysis.
+This pipeline will also configure a bash script for further antiSMASH analysis.

 ### Requirements